 Apparently this was an early mining site.
 It was interesting to walk around.
 We found glass in the slag, and some sherds, though not the quantity you might expect for a living area.
 Leaving the site, we saw an animal that Jonathan said looked like a rabbit, but I saw a back that looked like German shepherd.
 Turns out it’s a Patagonian mara.

 From the site, we went on to Famatina, where not much was going on.
 We continued through town until we found the Finca Huayrapuco, where they grow and process walnuts.
 They make honey and lots of kinds of jam, and have extensive farm lands that you can walk around, go horseback riding, have tea, and even see the setup for cracking and grading walnuts.
 The woman there claimed all this is done by hand, but I had a hard time believing that hand cracked and graded walnuts could be a business.
-Walnut shells are used for mulch over the grounds, when you look down, you might notice that everything underfoot is walnut shell.
+Walnut shells are used for mulch over the grounds, when you look down, you notice that everything underfoot is walnut shell.

 We headed back to Chilecito, sat in the yard at Posada del Sendero for wine, cheese, salami, bread and olives, then retreated to our room with A/C for the evening.